openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Evaluating PDF Files for Accessibility
 ***************************************

-EdX highly recommends using the tools available in Adobe Acrobat Pro ("Accessibility Checker") to evaluate your PDF files for accessibility.
-Adobe Acrobat Pro also includes a tool ("Make Accessible") for fixing most common accessibility issues.
+EdX highly recommends using the tools available in Adobe Acrobat Pro (for example, "Accessibility Checker") to evaluate your PDF files for accessibility.
+Adobe Acrobat Pro also includes tools (for example, "Make Accessible") for fixing most common accessibility issues.

 Accessible PDF Resources